 Bolton Abbey

 Bolton Abbey is a quaint dales village adjacent to Bolton Priory, a ruined Augustinian monastery on the banks of the River Wharfe, in Lower Wharfedale just to the north of Addingham and the spa town of Ilkley in the Yorkshire Dales.
 [N.B.
-Strictly speaking the name "Bolton Abbey should be used to refer to the village only, though it is often used (technically incorrectly) to refer synonymously to the priory ruins as well.]
+Strictly speaking the name "Bolton Abbey" should be used to refer to the village here, though it is often used (incorrectly) to refer to the priory ruins instead!]

 This renowned beauty spot forms part of the Duke of Devonshire's country estate, which also includes the riverside walk through the woods to the Strid, a notorious stretch of water where the River Wharfe is forced into a deep thundering channel.